 Horse in Monochrome.
 8 x 10 in.
+Part of the Horse Teams of Mackinac series.
 Original four-color reduction linoleum block print on archival fine art paper by Natalia Wohletz of Peninsula Prints.
 Limited edition print run of 18.
 Water based ink.

 Despite its restriction to grayscale, Horse in Monochrome appears both painterly and lifelike.
 Based upon the Percheron horses of Mackinac Island, this piece speaks to the strength and beauty of horses.
 The print makes a great gift for horse, animal and horse town lovers!
 Horse in Monochrome is a part of a three print series of horses in monochrome.